 Savicki, V., Kelley, M., & Ammon, B. (2002).
 Effects of training on computer-mediated communication in single or mixed gender small task groups.
-Computers in Human Behavior, 18(3), 257-269.
+Computers in Human Behavior, 18, 257-269.

-Schouten, A. P., van den Hooff, B., & Feldberg, F. (2010).
+Schouten, A. P., Van den Hooff, B., & Feldberg, F. (2010).
 Real decisions in virtual worlds: Team collaboration and decision making in 3D virtual worlds.
-In Proceedings of the International Conference on Information Systems, 1-19.
+In Proceedings of the Thirty First International Conference on Information Systems (pp. 1-19).
+Retrieved from Association for Information Systems Electronic Library.

 Selwyn, N. (2009).
 The digital native – myth and reality.
-New Information Perspectives, 61(4), 364-379.
+New Information Perspectives, 61, 364-379.

-Wheeler, B. C., & Valacich, J. S. (1996).
-Facilitation, GSS, and training as sources of process restrictiveness and guidance for structured group decision making: An empirical assessment.
-Information Systems Research, 7(4), 429-450.

-Wolfe, J. & Alexander, K. P. (2005).
-The computer expert in a mixed-gendered collaborative writing group.
-Journal of Business and Technical Communication, 19 (2), 135-170.

-Wolfe, J. & Powell, E. (2006).
-Gender and expressions of dissatisfaction: A study of complaining in mixed-gendered student work groups.
-Women and Language, 29(2), 13-21.

 Wolfe, J. (2000).
 Gender, ethnicity, and classroom discourse: Communication patterns of Hispanic and white students in networked classrooms.
-Written Communication, 17(4), 491-519.
+Written Communication, 17, 491-519.

 Wolfe, J. (2010).
-Team Writing: A Guide to Working in Groups.
+Team writing: A guide to working in groups.
 Boston, MA: Bedford.

+Wolfe, J., & Alexander, K. P. (2005).
+The computer expert in a mixed-gendered collaborative writing group.
+Journal of Business and Technical Communication, 19, 135-170.

+Wolfe, J., & Powell, E. (2006).
+Gender and expressions of dissatisfaction: A study of complaining in mixed-gendered student work groups.
+Women and Language, 29, 13-21.

 Woodfield.
 (2000).
 Women, work, and computing.
-Cambridge: Cambridge University Press.
+Cambridge: UK: Cambridge University Press.

 Chris Lam is an assistant professor at the University of North Texas in the Department of Technical Communication.
 His research interests include communication in team projects, linguistic politeness in technical communication, and quantitative research methods in technical communication research.

 Table 1.
-Summary of Hypothesis Test Results
+Summary of the Test Findings for the Hypotheses